Enabling mixed-precision in spectral element codes: Nekbone case study

 In our analysis using the MCA backend, we observed negligible error in Random Rounding ($rr$) mode, indicating that the single-precision simulation generally yields acceptable results.
 However, significant error fluctuations occur when operating in the full MCA mode, eventually breaking convergence.
 In order to identify sources of the fluctuations, we subsequently conducted a thorough analysis of each subroutine separately using the $mca$ mode.

 We found that the function {\tt pnormj}, which is called during Nekbone’s initialization phase, is particularly sensitive to the precision reduction.
 Removing {\tt pnormj} from the MCA instrumentation reduced the fluctuations but did not eliminate them entirely.
 Only when all initialization routines were excluded did the fluctuations disappear.
-This suggests that certain initialization operations -- especially expressions like $10^9 * \cos(x)$ -- are extremely sensitive and may not be accurately represented in single precision as the span of the values is larger than the dynamic range ($10^8$) of single precision can cover.
+This suggests that certain initialization operations -- especially expressions like $10^9 * \cos(x)\in [0,10^9]$ -- are extremely sensitive since the span of the values is larger than what the single-precision mantissa can cover.

 Considering the sensitivity of the initialization routines and the profiling results that identify the CG loop as the most time-consuming kernel, we decided to focus exclusively on the CG loop to explore precision cropping. \Cref{fig:mca-onlycg} depicts the results of our inspection with the $mca$ and $rr$ modes in the CG loop.
 These results show no fluctuations.